Category Archives: Prussian Royals

 Eitel Friedrich had six siblings:

 From 1896, Friedrich Eitel lived and studied at the Prince’s House on the grounds of Plön Castle along with his brothers.
 He was later a member of the Corps Borussia Bonn, the corps of the House of Hohenzollern.
 At the beginning of World War I, he served on the front line, commanding the First Foot Guards.
-From 1915 to 1918, he led the 1st Division of Guards on both the Western and then Eastern fronts.
-For his leadership and valor, he was highly decorated, receiving the Iron Cross and the Prussian Order of Merit, Prussia’s highest award for valor.
+From 1915 to 1918, he led the 1st Division of Guards on both the Western and Eastern fronts.
+Friedrich Eitel was highly decorated for his leadership and valor and received the Iron Cross and the Prussian Order of Merit, Prussia’s highest award for valor.

 Eitel Friedrich and Sophie Charlotte. source: Wikipedia